mvac7/fR3eL_joystick_MSX_Lib/README.md

 The functions work with the same values ​​as the corresponding instructions in MSX BASIC.

+Use them for developing MSX applications using Small Device C Compiler [`SDCC`](http://sdcc.sourceforge.net/).

 You can access the documentation here with [`How to use the library`](docs/HOWTO.md).

 These libraries are part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

-Use them for developing MSX applications using Small Device C Compiler [`SDCC`](http://sdcc.sourceforge.net/).

-This project is an Open Source.
+This project is open source under the [MIT license](LICENSE).
 You can add part or all of this code in your application development or include it in other libraries/engines.

 Enjoy it!